fieldtrip/website/tutorial/plotting.md

 {% include image src="/assets/img/tutorial/plotting/figure1.png" %}

-You could make the same plot by the following cod
+You could make the same plot by the following code, using the MATLAB plot command.

     selected_data = avgFC.avg(9,241:601); % MLC24 is the 9th channel, -0.2 to 1.0 is sample 241 to 601
     selected_time = avgFC.time(241:601);